 The University's Sustainability Initiative provides additional opportunities for involvement and learning.

-The Masters in Environmental Education is designed to help students gain an understanding of the profound effects of human activity on the planet and the role of education in solving environmental problems.
+The master of arts in Environmental Education is designed to help students gain an understanding of the profound effects of human activity on the planet and the role of education in solving environmental problems.

 Through an interdisciplinary curriculum that covers topics such as environmental thought, environmental debates, and environmental politics, students are introduced to the theories, policies, and ethics that have shaped public discourse and understanding of our environment.
 The program also asks students to examine national and local models of environmental education, analyze their relationship to contemporary issues of environmental literacy, and develop competencies in planning environmental education programs.

 Student Learning Objectives

 - Students will critique the profound effects of human activity on the planet and recognize the critical role of education in solving environmental problems.

 - Students will apply interdisciplinary content knowledge with field experiences and internships in developing competencies in environmental education, which include one or more of the following: program design, curriculum development, evaluation, grant writing, policy analysis, and non-profit management.